-This presentation is based on the paper, "Defense Critical Supply Chain Networks and Risk Management with the Inclusion of Labor: Dynamics and Quantification of Performance and the Ranking of Nodes and Links," A. Nagurney, in press in:
+This presentation is based on the paper, "Defense Critical Supply Chain Networks and Risk Management with the Inclusion of Labor: Dynamics and Quantification of Performance and the Ranking of Nodes and Links," A. Nagurney (2023), pp. 39-57, in Handbook for Management of Threats: